qaalabs/DE5M4/docs/day1/planning/user-stories-solution.md

 - As a **busy customer**, I want to order food online, so that I can save time and have my meal ready when I arrive or delivered to me.
 - As a **customer planning a meal**, I want to add multiple items to my order, so that I can get everything I want in one transaction.
-- As a **customer with specific preferences**, I want to customize my order with special instructions, so that the restaurant can prepare my food exactly how I like it.
+- As a **customer with specific preferences**, I want to customise my order with special instructions, so that the restaurant can prepare my food exactly how I like it.

 ## Epic: Reservation Management System